Applied Buddhist Studies

 Health as Buddhist Practice

-Selected Readings of Buddhist Meditation Literature
+Selected Readings of World Buddhist Literature

 The subject aims to cultivate students’ analytical ability and understanding of Buddhist textual traditions from which the teachings and practices of modern Buddhism have developed.
 It focuses on textual representations of Buddhist meditation (mindfulness in particular), which is perceived to be at the heart of Buddhism.
 The subject explores how different methods of meditative practices are viewed and presented in some of the most influential texts on Buddhist meditation the major Buddhist traditions.
-The selected texts on meditation are read in English translation, critically analysed, and their relevance for contemporary meditation practices discussed and reflected upon.

 Buddhist Art as Visual Communication